voftik/meet2obsidian/README.md

 Optimized to minimize CPU and memory usage while running in the background.

 ### Structured Logging
-Comprehensive logging system for troubleshooting and monitoring.
+Comprehensive logging system with structlog for JSON-formatted logs, log rotation, and contextual logging to simplify troubleshooting and monitoring.
+Features include:
+- Multiple logging levels (DEBUG, INFO, WARNING, ERROR, CRITICAL)
+- Log file rotation to manage disk space
+- Structured JSON format for machine readability
+- Context binding for tracing related log events
+- CLI commands for viewing and managing logs

 ## 📄 License